Key Takeaways

 This article is one piece of the AI governance architecture.
 The 100-day playbook works best when combined with the frameworks it references:

-- Minimum Viable Governance (MVG) — The governance foundation: the GOVERN phase, Family Test, risk register, and accountability matrix referenced in Phase 1 of this playbook.
+- Minimum Viable Governance (MVG): the governance foundation, the GOVERN phase, Family Test, risk register, and accountability matrix referenced in Phase 1 of this playbook.

-- Data Governance for AI — The Data Readiness Pyramid: the foundation before the feature.
+- Data Governance for AI: the Data Readiness Pyramid, the foundation before the feature.
 93% of enterprise data is not AI-ready.

-- Epistemic Humility in AI Governance — Why honest governance limits build more trust than governance that claims completeness.
+- Epistemic Humility in AI Governance: why honest governance limits build more trust than governance that claims completeness.

-- NIST AI RMF Practitioner's Guide — The crosswalk between NIST, EU AI Act, and AskAjay frameworks for organizations navigating multiple standards.
+- NIST AI RMF Practitioner's Guide: the crosswalk between NIST, EU AI Act, and AskAjay frameworks for organizations navigating multiple standards.

 Download: AI Governance Rollout Plan + MVG Worksheet